theorashid/HFC-Lyme-Disease/README.md

 ## How to Submit
+If you forked the repo, congratulations, you have already enetered the contest.
+We will run the [Forecast AggregatoR](https://github.com/SPHERE-PPL/Forecast-AggregatoR) the day following the close of the contest and your repo will be collated with the entries.

+If you did not fork the repo, please send an email to contest@sphere-ppl.org with a link to your public github repo where your forecast and report are stored.
+These will then be collated with the other entries.

 ## Connect with the Community
 You can join our Zulip here: (URL) and check out our events page to see the next online catch-up.